renaissance-publishing/renaissance/content/chapters/21-races.md

     Emerald Plane.

-      - Though they are a primitive tribal society, they cannot digest meat efficiently, and so they practice agriculture—using inlets cut from rivers to irrigate grain fields and orchards.
+      - Though they are a primitive tribal society, they cannot digest meat efficiently, and so they practice agriculture — using inlets cut from rivers to irrigate grain fields and orchards.
 Check that this makes some sense.
       - They often hunt and trap, as much for the sake of pelt,